-The sewer hose, lovingly referred to as the “stinky slinky,” is one of the most critical accessories for your RV.
-Considering its purpose, routinely caring for your sewer hose system makes for a more enjoyable camping experience.
+The sewer hose – lovingly referred to as the “stinky slinky” – is one of the most critical accessories for your RV.
+Routine hose maintenance makes for a more enjoyable camping experience.
 So let’s talk about tips for caring for your RV sewer hose!

-This ensures the worst of it is washed away with what should just be soapy water from the shower or sink.
-In fact, if you need to empty out your black tank, but don’t have much in the gray tank, it might be worth doing an extra load of dishes or taking a quick shower to make sure there’s enough to clean out your sewer hose.
+This ensures the worst of your RV’s wastewater is washed away with the soapy water from your shower and sinks.
+In fact, if you need to empty out your black water tank but don’t have much in the gray tank, do an extra load of dishes or take a quick shower to make sure there’s enough gray water to clean out your sewer hose.

-Keep Your Black Tank as Clean as Possible
+Tip #2: Keep Your Holding Tanks as Clean as Possible

 - Regularly treat your tanks with the recommended chemicals.